Virginia Tech® home

 ID

-3104-1590 (VCE-1020)
+3104-1590 (VCE-1216NP)

 Authors as Published

 Preparing for emergencies is not new.
-Your grandparents probably have extra supplies, such as: soap and shampoo in the bathroom closets, onions and potatoes stored in the basement, and canned goods on pantry shelves in their home.
+Your grandparents probably have extra supplies, such as soap and shampoo in the bathroom closets, onions and potatoes stored in the basement, and canned goods on pantry shelves in their home.
 They understood the value of having a little extra on hand in case of emergencies.

 All states and counties have experienced disasters.
-Virginian’s have experienced ice storms, thunder storms, tornadoes, hurricanes, floods, and power outages.
+Virginians have experienced ice storms, thunderstorms, tornadoes, hurricanes, floods, and power outages.
 It is wise to be prepared for the unexpected.

-What is in This Brochure?
+What is in the Fact Sheet?

-• Assemble an emergency kit
+• Assemble an emergency kit.

-• Develop a family communication plan
+• Develop a family communication plan.

-• Develop a family evacuation plan
+• Develop a family evacuation plan.

 • Develop an in-home care plan for family members with special needs.